 The fraud and abuse laws and regulations have been subject to varying interpretations, as well as heightened enforcement activity over the past few years, and significant enforcement activity has been the result of "relators," who serve as whistleblowers by filing complaints in the name of the United States (and if applicable, particular states) under federal and state false claims laws.
 Under the federal False Claims Act relators can be entitled to receive up to 30% of total recoveries.
-Also, violations of the federal False Claims Act can result in treble damages, and, in accordance with an interim final rule published by the Department Justice on June 30, 2016, which substantially increased maximum civil penalties for False Claims Act violations, the amounts for civil penalties assessed after August 1, 2016, whose associated violations occurred after November 2, 2015, were increased from \$11,000 per claim for pre-November 2, 2011 violations to up to \$21,563 per claim.
+Also, violations of the federal False Claims Act can result in treble damages, and, in accordance with an interim final rule published by the Department Justice on June 30, 2016, which substantially increased maximum civil penalties for False Claims Act violations, the amounts for civil penalties assessed after August 1, 2016, whose associated violations corcurred after November 2, 2015, were increased from \$11,000 per claim for pre-November 2, 2011 violations to up to \$21,563 per claim.
 Most states have adopted similar state false claims laws, and these state laws have their own penalties which may be in addition to federal False Claims Act penalties.
-The Health Care Reform Law significantly strengthened the federal False Claims Act and the federal Anti-Kickback Law provisions, which could lead to the possibility of increased whistleblower or relator suits, and among other things made clear that a federal Anti-Kickback Law violation can be a basis for federal False Claims Act liability.
+The Health Care Reform Law significantly strengthened the federal False Claims Act and mong other things made clear that a federal Anti-Kickback Law violation can be a basis for federal False Claims Act liability.